SmingHub/Sming/Sming/Libraries/OtaUpgradeMqtt/samples/Upgrade/README.rst

    Default: 0 (disabled)

    Used in combination with ``ENABLE_SSL``.
-Set to 1 if the remote server requires the application to authenticate via client certficate.
+Set to 1 if the remote server requires the application to authenticate via client certificate.

 .. envvar:: MQTT_URL